spbkaizo/baudio/CMOY-Headphone-Amp.md

 Unless you have trouble sourcing these, stick with them for the best results.

+Version 1.1 of the board has space for an 0805, which means we're pretty limited to what we can place here.
+V1.2 will have a 1210 sized component placement, giving you much more choice.

 ### Resistors

 Mostly you only need to be overly concerned with resistors in the signal path, as thesse could result in drastically different volumes in the L/R output channels.
 Here you want to be using 1% tolerances, though in the BOM I managed to find some with 0.1% tolerances, which frankly is a modern marvel.